The King: Eternal Monarch: Main

 Lee Gon: The third king of the Kingdom of Corea.
-He is a mathematician, an equestrian, and a rower.
-He rides a rare, imported white Spanish horse named Maximus, representing the white horse of Korean mythology, as well as Lee Yong-sang, the "White Horse General".
-Lee Gon is a compulsive and reticent person.
+He is a mathematician and a rower.
+He is a compulsive and reticent person.
 He is sensitive when touched by others and does not easily let go of his skepticism towards someone.
 He often leaves the palace grounds to wander around, either to tend to his curious mind or to escape the palace life.
 For him, the Royal Palace represents the safety of home, but it is also his most deadly battleground.
 When he was eight years old, he witnessed the assassination of his father by his half-uncle, Lee Lim.
 While he was being choked to death, he was saved by an unknown person with Jeong Tae-eul's identity card.

 Lee Ji-hun: Lee Gon's counterpart in South Korea.
 He was killed by Lee Lim when he was a child after Lee Lim escapes to Republic of Korea following Lee Ho's assassination.